YuWangHei/InSynth/README.md

 `/src/dashboard` stores scripts `Dashboard.js` for dashboard

-### Home Page
-Home page contains portals for different pages (exercises and playground)

-`/src/home` stores scripts for the home page

 ### Amplitude Exercise
 Amplitude exercise allow users to train their ears with questions on gain value